ethereumclassic/ethereumclassic.github.io/content/development/index.en.md

 ---
 title: Development
+seo: A colection of resources for developers who are looking to learn more about contributing or deploying applications to Etheruem Classic.
 ---

 This section contains a list of resources that developers planning to contribute or deploy to Etheruem Classic may find useful.